macey26/100-days-of-code/r1-log.md

 ### R1D11
 Today I did some more work on my Javascript game and learned some more DOM manipulation for the game in @The Odin Project.
 I am worried I won't be able to apply what I am learning to the Game.

+###R1D12
+ Still learning more about DOM manipulation for my project today.
+I am still not sure I am understanding how to apply what I am learning to my project.
+I hope it sinks in after I get through all the DOM rescources on the Odin project